Tandethsquire/LogicNode/README.md

 A syllogism is a triplet of statements, consisting of a major premise, minor premise, and conclusion; the variables therein are predicate, middle and subject.
 Depending on the nature of the three statements, the syllogism can be valid, invalid, or valid under a further existential assumption (for details see, e.g. the <a href="https://en.wikipedia.org/wiki/Syllogism">Wiki</a> article).
 For a set of three categories, and a requirement of validity, one can generate a syllogism.
 There are two main methods in this: `makeSyllogism` and `parsify`.

 ## How to use
-Start with a set of three items that *can be pluralised in the most common way*.
-For example, the set {'gadget', 'grommet', 'widget'} is fine, but {'man','woman','person'} will not produce a grammatical syllogism.
+Start with a set of three items.
+Uses `pluralise` to create plurals: it is not a complete representation of the English language, so tread lightly!
 Choose a random number between 1 and 4 *(future project: have the figure choice as an optional parameter)* corresponding to the figure; i.e. the structure and placement of the predicate, middle, and subject.
 Choose if you want the generated syllogism to be valid - if it is to be valid, also choose whether it is only valid under an additional assumption. `makeSyllogism` then generates a HTML representation corresponding to this system.

 For example, taking ['gadget','grommet','widget'], figure 1, and the syllogism to be true under an additional assumption would be entered as
 ```JavaScript